Prof. Dr. hab. Eng. Franciszek Janowiak

 Department of Plant Breeding, Institute of Agronomy and Plant Breeding, Justus Liebig University Giessen – cooperation with Prof. Rod Snowdon since 2013 in the form of multilateral scientific project ERANET GAS

-Supervisor of PhD theses at Doctoral Studies in Natural Sciences at the Polish Academy of Sciences in Cracow:
+Supervisor of PhD theses at Doctoral Studies in Natural Sciences at the Polish Academy of Sciences in Kraków:

 Reviewer of PhD theses:

-Physiological, ultra-structural and molecular aspects of the inhibition of transport processes in maize leaves under chilling conditions (Dr Anna Bilska, 2007), Plant Breeding and Acclimatization Institute (IHAR) at Radzikow near Warsaw
+Physiological, ultra-structural and molecular aspects of the inhibition of transport processes in maize leaves under chilling conditions – Dr Anna Bilska, Plant Breeding and Acclimatization Institute (IHAR) in Radzików near Warsaw, 2007

-Stress tolerance and hardiness of woody plants (Dr Majken Pagter, 2008), Faculty of Life Sciences, University of Copenhagen
+Stress tolerance and hardiness of woody plants – Dr Majken Pagter, Faculty of Life Sciences, University of Copenhagen, 2008

-Physiological basis of Centaurea cyanus L. resistance to tribenuron methyl and usefulness physical and biochemical methods to assess this resistance (Dr Diana Saja, 2013), Pedagogical University in Kraków
+Physiological basis of Centaurea cyanus L. resistance to tribenuron methyl and usefulness physical and biochemical methods to assess this resistance – Dr Diana Saja, Pedagogical University in Kraków, 2013

-Usefulness of fast kinetics measurements of chlorophyll fluorescence for the evaluation of frost tolerance in triticale and wheat (Dr Monika Sasnal, 2014), University of Agriculture in Kraków
+Usefulness of fast kinetics measurements of chlorophyll fluorescence for the evaluation of frost tolerance in triticale and wheat – Dr Monika Sasnal, University of Agriculture in Kraków, 2014

-Proline accumulation and the activity of pyrroline-5-carboxylate synthetase under drought conditions in two spring barley (Hordeum vulgare) genotypes and homozygous lines originating from their hybridization (Dr Justyna Niedziela, 2017), University of Life Sciences in Poznań
+Proline accumulation and the activity of pyrroline-5-carboxylate synthetase under drought conditions in two spring barley (Hordeum vulgare) genotypes and homozygous lines originating from their hybridization – Dr Justyna Niedziela, University of Life Sciences in Poznań, 2017